Forget cats and dogs; today, we're talking about the best reptile pets for beginners and experts alike.

 5. Corn or Rat Snake

 Smaller in size and very calm, both of these snakes make for great pets.
-They enjoy climbing branches so they need an enclosure that allows them some space to do so.
+However, they enjoy climbing branches, so they need an enclosure that allows them some space to do so.

 Corn snakes spend the rest of their time hiding and burrowing.
-Because of their curiosity they are incredible escape artists and their tank needs to be secure.
+But, because of their curiosity, they are incredible escape artists, and their tank needs to be secure.

 6. Leopard Gecko

 Hardy and docile, a leopard gecko makes a great pet.
 They are nocturnal, however.
 So, if your family is active early in the morning or at night, you'll get to experience their peak activity.

-These spotted geckos are also quiet and easy to maintain, which makes them great additions to any family.
+These spotted geckos are also quiet and easy to maintain, making them great additions to any family.

-They have easily accessible heat and dietary requirements (they eat only insects!) that also contribute to the ease of ownership.
+They have easily accessible heat and dietary requirements (they eat only insects!), contributing to the ease of ownership.

 7. Bearded Dragon

-Beardies have easy care requirements and when socialized properly, love interaction.
-They have great personalities individual to each one and make great additions to the family.
+Beardies have easy care requirements and, when socialized properly, love interaction.
+In addition, they have great personalities which are individual to each one and make great additions to the family.

-Bigger than geckos, and smaller than an iguana, this lizard species is a wonderful size for pet lovers of all ages.
+Bigger than geckos and smaller than an iguana, this lizard species is a great size for pet lovers of all ages.
 Bearded dragons are omnivores and eat insects and veggies.
-They are also diurnal, so they're awake during the day, which makes a great pet for anyone who spends a lot of time at home.
+They are also diurnal, so they're awake during the day, making them a great pet for anyone who spends a lot of time at home.

-Some may say Chameleons aren't great for beginners but it's mainly due to the environment they need as it has to be very precise.
-If you're not interested in handling your pet reptile than this is a great option as they can also stress easily.
-Yet with their ability to change colors, they make a very interesting and unique pet.
+Some may say Chameleons aren't great for beginners, but it's mainly due to the environment they need as it has to be very precise.
+If you're not interested in handling your pet reptile, this is a great option as they can also stress easily.
+Yet, with their ability to change colors, they make a very interesting and unique pet.
 Work with an expert on their housing.

 9. Red-Eared Slider